 Image Source: iStock.com/pecaphoto77

 42. Massage Therapist: Again, licensing requirements may vary, and some areas may not require you to be licensed in order to work as a massage therapist.
-However, it’s definitely a good idea to get some training for this option.
+However, it's definitely a good idea to get some training for this option, get a massage therapist logo, and some form of online presence to showcase your personal brand.
 But if you want to be in-demand by all of your friends, and you have a deft and soothing touch and strong hands, this could be the job for you.

 43. Bakery: Are you a whiz in the kitchen?
 Do you love coming up with your own unique recipes?
 The great thing about baking is that, no matter what the trends are as far as diet and fitness, there is always going to be an audience for good baked goods.
 Make sure to find out what the requirements are for running your own kitchen, as most home kitchens will not be legal for businesses.
 If you’re opening a bakery, you can usually find used equipment to keep your overhead lower.